pw0rld/Narrator/readme.md

 ## Overview of the Narrator
 ![overview](./narrator_overview.jpg )
 Narrator is a performant distributed system, which contains $n = 2f + 1$ State Enclaves (SEs running on different SGX-enabled platforms.
 Each SE can provide state continuity service to all the Application Enclaves (AEs) on the same platform.
 To tolerate unexpected failures, Narrator adopts a customized version of the consistent broadcast protocol rather than complicated consensus protocols for state updates.
-You can download the paper [here]().

 ## Setting up Narrator